geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateControlMetadataASCAssessment.md

 Using Org policy customization, we can change some MDC (Microsoft Defender for Cloud) assessment setting for an existing control.
 Below is a walk-through example of how to do so leveraging the AzTS-Extended solution that you built using the steps mentioned [here](./SettingUpSolution.md).
 <br/>
 <br/>A typical setting you may want to modify is the name of the MDC assessment that is being scanned for a control according to your org's needs.
-<br/>For this scenario, Let us change the MDC assessment value for the "Azure_Storage_NetSec_Restrict_Network_Access" existing control from ["2a1a9cdf-e04d-429a-8416-3bfb72a1b26f"](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F2a1a9cdf-e04d-429a-8416-3bfb72a1b26f)  to ["ad4f3ff1-30eb-5042-16ed-27198f640b8d"](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F34c877ad-507e-4c82-993e-3452a6e0ad3c).
+<br/>For this scenario, let us change the MDC assessment value for the "Azure_Storage_NetSec_Restrict_Network_Access" existing control from ["2a1a9cdf-e04d-429a-8416-3bfb72a1b26f"](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F2a1a9cdf-e04d-429a-8416-3bfb72a1b26f)  to ["ad4f3ff1-30eb-5042-16ed-27198f640b8d"](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F34c877ad-507e-4c82-993e-3452a6e0ad3c).
-This setting for any feature resides in a file called FeatureName.json (in this case - Storage.json) inside folder ConfigurationProvider/ControlConfigurations.
+<br>This setting for any feature resides in a file called FeatureName.json (in this case - Storage.json) inside folder ConfigurationProvider/ControlConfigurations.

 <br/>Because the first time org policy setup does not customize anything from this, we will need to follow the following steps to modify the MDC assessments settings:

 ### Steps: